+- 1. Make sure you use a value of 1.5 g for the weight and 1.0 g for the rod, regardless of what a scale tells you.

-- 1. Spin the balls fast.
+- 2. Spin the balls fast.

-- 2. Make sure the students have included all relevant torques
+- 3. Make sure the students have included all relevant torques

-- 3. Keep θ constant between trials.
+- 4. Keep θ constant between trials.

-- 4. Make sure the wobbling is minimized.
+- 5. Make sure the wobbling is minimized.

-- 5. Do not add more weight.
+6. Do not add more weight.
 Increased weight will reduce stability faster than it will reduce other errors.